ssanj/describe/QUESTIONS.md

  Strings seem to be constrained by the lenght of vals.isettings.maxPrintString, while println does not.

 How do we incorporate sorting into the query dsl?

+What types are encapsulated in ParamInfo?
+Is it always ClassSymbol?
+TypeSymbol?